isirode/isirode/README.md

 #### Web

-- [WordGuessr](https://github.com/isirode/word-guessing-solo) : a console game where you need to guess an existing word containing a sequence of letters chosen randomly
+- [WordGuessr Solo](https://github.com/isirode/word-guessing-solo) : a console game where you need to guess an existing word containing a sequence of letters chosen randomly
+- [WordGuessr Multi](https://github.com/isirode/word-guessing-multi-xterm) : a console game where you need to guess an existing word containing a sequence of letters chosen randomly, against other players, using WebRTC
 - [product-app](https://github.com/isirode/products-app) : a site web referencing products I have tried and analysed

 #### Web extensions